jeisen0105/Cyclistic-Case-Study/README.md

 | casual        	| 22.78            	| 13.02              	| 0.01            	| 1439.76         	|
 | member        	| 12.19            	| 8.72               	| 0.01            	| 1436.97         	|

+The mean ride length for casual riders (22.78 minutes) is nearly double that of annual members (12.19 minutes).
+Furthermore, the median ride length for casual riders (13.02 minutes) is approximately 50% longer than the median for members (8.72 minutes).
+This significant difference in central tendency confirms that casual riders prioritize longer, likely recreational trips, while members use the service for frequent, short-distance utility (e.g., commuting).

 ### Analyzing Daily Usage Trends by Rider Type

 The data was grouped by member type and day of the week to calculate the total number of rides and the average ride length.